Tony-Kim09/Flash-Chat-Project/README.md

 ## What I Created

-This app is a simple chatting program that utilizes Firebase Cloud Firestore.
+This app is a simple chatting program that utilizes Firebase Cloud Firestore following AppBrewery bootcamp tutorials.

 ## What I Learned